sustainers/academic-map/_sources/organizations/apereo.md

 ## Overview

-The Apereo Foundation is a non-profit organization dedicated to supporting open-source software projects within the field of education.
+The Apereo Foundation is a non-profit organization dedicated to supporting open source software projects within the field of education.
 Apereo acts as an incubator for new projects, offering governance, financial, and legal support to foster sustainable development.
 The foundation encourages collaboration and interoperability among projects to create integrated solutions for educational institutions.
 Apereo’s focus is on providing resources and community-building frameworks for both educational users and developers.

 ## Contact